We learn and grow through relationship.

 That’s why we encourage everyone to get involved in a Life Group.
 These small groups meet in homes across the Palouse throughout the week, providing the encouragement, accountability, and support we all need to grow in spiritual maturity.

-Our open Life Groups are listed below.
+Open Life Groups are listed below.

 This is a safe group